gesundes/ansible-task/task_notes.md

 ## Fifth
 Even if I didn't add enough debug information everywhere I hope I was able to show that I can do it.
 Especially in the [roles/basic/tasks/luks.yaml](roles/basic/tasks/luks.yaml) file.

+## Sixth
+Why we have a *basic_* prefix in variables names?
+In case if we apply multiple roles to hosts these roles can have the same variable names and we can get a mess.
+So it's better to have prefixes with same value as role names to avoid that kind of situations